arthurJoly/workfully-interview/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Deploy

+* Update AWS account number in `/bin/workfully.ts`
+* npm run build
+* cdk synth
+* cdk bootstrap (only First deployment)
+* cdk deploy WorkfullyStack

+## Explanation
+- The CDK construct `ApiECS` should be part of a library that could be used by different consumers
+- The `ApiECS` construct exposes some of the components that composed it so teams can use them to build other constructs